-Venice gives green light to ticket 'experiment' for tourists
+Venice Gives Green Light To Ticket 'Experiment' For Tourists

 Day visitors will face a five euro ($5.40) charge for entry into the historic centre.

-Authorities have debated for years -- without taking concrete action -- over how best to regulate the millions of visitors to the famous watery city, who come anxious to see sights including St Mark's Square, the Rialto Bridge and its countless picturesque canals.
+Authorities have debated for years -- without taking concrete action -- over how best to regulate the millions of visitors to the famwatery city, who come anxito see sights including St Mark's Square, the Rialto Bridge and its countless picturesque canals.

 But the ticketing plan has been repeatedly postponed over concerns it will seriously dent tourist revenue and compromise freedom of movement.